Ali Khamenei: Fatwa on Islamic legal interpretation

-In 2002, he ruled that human stem cell research was permissible under Islam, with the condition that it be used to create only parts as opposed to a whole human.

-In 2002, after protests erupted in the capital, Khamenei intervened against the death sentence given to Hashem Aghajari for arguing that Muslims should re-interpret Islam rather than blindly follow leaders.
-Khamenei ordered a review of the sentence against Aghajari and it was later commuted to a prison sentence.
+In 2002, Khamenei ruled that human stem cell research was permissible under Islam, with the condition that it be used to create only parts instead of a whole human.
+Also in 2002, after protests erupted in the capital, Khamenei intervened against the death sentence given to Hashem Aghajari for arguing that Muslims should re-interpret Islam rather than blindly follow leaders.
+Khamenei ordered a review of the sentence against Aghajari, which was later commuted to a prison sentence.

 Other messages

-Sayyid Ali Khamenei annually issues message(s) on the occasion of Hajj for all Muslims (pilgrims) in Hajj.
-He commenced to issue such messages since the start of his responsibility as the supreme leader of Iran (1989).
-He continually invites all Muslims to Tawhid, and afterwards expresses concerning the significance of Hajj in spiritual/social life.
-He also asks the Muslims to be aware of what he considers "the conspiracy of the enemies" by having a right comprehension, and advises them to "not be deceived by them".
-So far, Iran's supreme leader has issued 32 messages (since 1989).
-A part of his last message (6 August 2019) is as follows:
+Since becoming the supreme leader of Iran in 1989, Khamenei has issued annual messages on the occasion of Hajj for all Muslims (pilgrims).
+He continually invites all Muslims to Tawhid, and expresses the significance of Hajj in spiritual and social life.
+He also asks the Muslims to be aware of what he considers "the conspiracy of the enemies" by having a right comprehension and advises them to "not be deceived by them".
+So far, he has issued 32 messages.
+A part of his 6 August 2019 message was as follows:

-Khamenei was one of the Ulama signatories of the Amman Message, which gives a broad foundation for defining Muslim orthodoxy. as well as elaborating on the factors needed to create Islamic unity, he argues: "neither the Shia Muslims allied with the British MI6 are Shias, nor the Sunni mercenaries of the American CIA are Sunnis, as they are both anti-Islamic."
+Khamenei was one of the Ulama signatories of the Amman Message, which gives a broad foundation for defining Muslim orthodoxy.
+As well as elaborating on the factors needed to create Islamic unity, he argued: "neither the Shia Muslims allied with the British MI6 are Shias, nor the Sunni mercenaries of the American CIA are Sunnis, as they are both anti-Islamic".

 Other fatwas

-In 2010, Khamenei issued a fatwa which bans any insult to the Sahabah (companions of Muhammad) as well as Muhammad's wives.
-The fatwa was issued in an effort to reconcile legal, social, and political disagreements between Sunni and Shia.
+In 2010, Khamenei issued a fatwa that bans any insult to the Sahabah (companions of Muhammad) as well as Muhammad's wives.
+The fatwa was issued to reconcile legal, social, and political disagreements between Sunni and Shia.
 In 2017, he issued a fatwa against women riding bicycles in public.